Brexit explained: What's next on the UK's road out of the EU

 HOW DOES BRITAIN FILE FOR DIVORCE?

-The bill passed by Parliament late Monday authorizes the British government to invoke Article 50 of the EU's Lisbon Treaty, which says a member state may "notify the European Council of its intention" to leave the bloc.
+The British government will invoke Article 50 of the EU's Lisbon Treaty, which says a member state may "notify the European Council of its intention" to leave the bloc.

-Later this month, May is expected to send the notification in a letter to Council President Donald Tusk and then announce the news, probably to Parliament.
+The Department for Exiting the European Union says notification will come in a letter from May to European Council President Donald Tusk.
+May will also announce the news in Parliament.

 That sets a clock ticking: Article 50 says that two years from the moment of notification, "the Treaties shall cease to apply" and Britain will no longer be an EU member.